A Henry County man wanted on an attempted murder charge after a domestic dispute Sunday in the Kentucky Lake area was arrested Monday.

 Gary Dennis Odom Jr., 51, 705 Nelson School Road was wanted on multiple charges after a domestic assault that took place Sunday night at his home.

-He was arrested on charges of criminal attempt to commit second-degree murder, domestic assault and manufacture of marijuana Monday, according to information from the department.
+He was arrested on charges of attempted second-degree murder, domestic assault and manufacture of marijuana Monday at his home, according to information from the department.